-- 3. Deselect any items that you do not want to sign by clicking the check box to the left of the order or document. - 4.
+- 3. Deselect any items under the All Orders Except Controlled Substance Orders pane that you do not want to sign by clicking the check box to the left of the order or document. - 4.
 If the Review / Sign Changes dialog resembles Figure A, enter your electronic signature code and click Sign.
 The documents and orders will now be signed.

-If the Review / Sign Changes dialog resembles Figure B and contains question marks, continue to step 4.
+If the Review / Sign Changes dialog resembles Figure B or Figure C and contains question marks, continue to step 5.